 A new species of dinosaur found at a brickworks is believed to be the world's smallest.

-The new specimen, which was carnivorous or omnivorous, has been identified from only a single neck vertebra measuring just 2.8 inches long.
+The new specimen, which was carnivorous or omnivorous, has been identified from a single neck vertebra measuring 2.8 inches.

-This contains enough information to show that the dinosaur, nicknamed the Ashdown maniraptoran, was part of a group that included all of the two-legged, meat-eating dinosaurs called theropods.
+This contains enough information to show the dinosaur, nicknamed the Ashdown maniraptoran, was part of a group that included all of the two-legged, meat-eating theropod dinosaurs.